wconrad/blinkie/README.md

 If this project hatches, it will become a simulation of an old-school computer with a blinking-light front panel.
-Right now, it's just a technology demonstrator showing how simulation a small front panel with LEDs and switches.
+Right now, it's just a technology demonstrator showing a simulation of a small front panel with LEDs, toggle switches, and momentary switches.
+It implements a binary counter with some controls.

 # To install